Orange City Council provides a range services for people living with a disability and their carers. These services are delivered in accord with:

 The Orange Mobility Map includes information that will assist in accessing the streets of Orange in the safest way.
 The map is designed for people with a mobility impairment or for those who may have difficulty negotiating the environment.
 The map includes information on public facilities, as well as locations for parking, toilets and rest areas.

-Orange Mobility Map [.pdf]
+Download the Orange Mobility Map [PDF]

 Volunteering with Orange City Council’s community services wing can be a rewarding experience for the volunteer.
 There are a range of volunteering roles including shopping, daily telephone calls, group activities and delivering meals.
 Volunteers can work with an elderly person, or a person with disability.